Visual

 Don't

-Flip the rooftop pattern sideways.
+Turn the rooftop pattern sideways.

-Create organic shapes.
+Create or use additional shapes.

-Manipulate the quote (
+Alter the quote (

 ) shape.